-Avis Group Holdings, Inc. On March 1, 2001, the Company acquired all of the outstanding shares of Avis Group Holdings, Inc. ("Avis"), one of the world's leading service and information providers for comprehensive automotive transportation and vehicle management solutions, for approximately \$994 million in cash (including transaction costs and expenses of \$40 million and approximately \$17 million related to the conversion of Avis employee stock options into CD common stock options).
+Avis Group Holdings, Inc. ("Avis"), one of the world's leading service and information providers for comprehensive automotive transportation and vehicle management solutions, for approximately \$994 million in cash (including transaction costs and expenses of \$40 million and approximately \$17 million related to the conversion of Avis employee stock options into CD common stock options).
 The Company recorded goodwill of approximately \$1.9 billion on its Consolidated Balance Sheets (within the Vehicle Services segment) resulting from this acquisition.